Want to learn how to build cool stuff online?

 Data Visualization (JRNL 4165) is a quantitative course open to all third- and fourth-year students at Kwantlen.
 There are no pre-requisites other than already having 45 credits under your belt.

-For example, let's say you've got a list of all the medical marijuana dispensaries in Vancouver.
-You'll learn how to turn that into a Google map like this one (click on an icon to see the pop-up window):
+For example, let's say you've got some information on all the bike thefts that happened in the City of Vancouver over the past few years.
+You'll learn how to turn that into an interactive map like this one:

 Or maybe you've got some election results and you want to let people drill-down to see the vote breakdown in their riding.
 You'll learn how to turn that data into something like this: